emiramus/laravel-event-management-system/README.md

 - **Database Integration**: MySQL database with migrations and seeding
 - **RESTful Routing**: Proper resource controller implementation

-## Exam Requirements Met
+## Requirements

-This project fulfills all requirements from the Web Programming final exam:
+This project fulfills all requirements from the Web Programming:
 - Database migration with specified structure
 - Seeding with five sample events
 - Model creation for events